Ben's Engineering Blog

 Partial hydration is a form of dead code elimination, where the code being removed is anything to do with static UI.
 This includes static components render methods and any dependencies those render methods pull in.
 If the state is also serialized as a JSON blob then partial hydration can remove data used by static trees.

-Note that this architecture is difficult to implement for SPAs as the router is often dynamic and therefore so is everything below.
 Partial hydration is an architecture, not a feature.
-Partial hydration / Island architecture is unrelated to progressive enhancement
+Partial hydration/Island architecture is unrelated to progressive enhancement.

 Doing the process of hydration on interaction with a component or some other time after the page load.